YiconRain/mirage/README.md

 ## Optional: cloud hosting on Modal

-If you don't have a GPU host, this artifact includes helpers to spin up Modal cloud GPUs. **This is entirely optional**; the per-GPU instructions above work on any A100/H100/B200 host.

-If you don't have a Modal account, contact the authors and we can provide temporary access to a pre-configured Modal instance.
+If you don't have a GPU host, contact the authors — we can provide Modal access.

 ### Local prereqs (one-time)